eoghan2t9/linux-cachyos-deb/README.md

     - **Preemptible Kernel (Low-Latency Desktop)**: In this mode, the kernel can be preempted almost anywhere, allowing for very low latency and high responsiveness.
     - **Real-Time Preemption**: This mode is designed for real-time applications where minimizing latency is critical.
 - **Configurable Kernel Name**: Choose a name for your custom kernel.
-- **Miscellanous Optimizations**: Optimizations targeting aspects of system performance and can provide benefits depending on the workload and system configuration.
+- **Additional Optimizations**: Optimizations targeting aspects of system performance and can provide benefits depending on the workload and system configuration.
     - **Use GCC -O3 Optimizations**: Aggressively optimizes compiled code for speed, possibly increasing binary size and compilation time.
     - **Enable Performance Governor**: Sets the CPU to run at maximum frequency, boosting performance but increasing power consumption and heat.
     - **Enable VMA Optimizations**: Enhances memory management efficiency, potentially improving application performance.